bmetenko/VisualizingBioData/README.md

 # VisualizingBioData
-General R code for bioinformatic visualization of acquired gene hybridization data.
+## General R code for bioinformatic visualization of acquired gene hybridization data.
+Data values and gene names randomized and scrambled in the interest of professionalism.